dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 ### Common Naming Convention ###

 We will be provisioning a number of resources in this lab.
 Some of these resources require globally unique names.
 In addition, we need to be able to refer to those resources in the lab documentation.
-To facilitate that, it is ***strongly recommended*** that you juse the naming convention outlined here.
+To facilitate that, it is ***strongly recommended*** that you use the naming convention outlined here.
 In the architecture diagram above, you will see that resources have been named with a ***`<name>`*** prefix, and then some resource specific name.

 Choose a ***`<name>`*** prefix that is unique to you.
 It is recommended that you use something like your initials.
 For example if your name where "**Jane Q. Doe"** you might select "**jqd**" as your name prefix.
 To add a little more uniqueness you could add in your two digit birth month.
 For example, if Jane was born in "**October**" she might use "**jqd10**".  **Some resource names must be at least six characters or longer.
 Having a prefix that is 4-6 characters long will help ensure our names meet the minimum length.**